-Credit card processing firm Square announced that it will be discontinuing the use of adjusted revenue, following receipt of a comment letter from the Securities and Exchange Commission.
+Credit card processing firm Square announced it will be discontinuing the use of adjusted revenue, following receipt of a comment letter from the Securities and Exchange Commission.

 In a statement to investors, Square said this will be the last quarter in which it will use adjusted revenue.
 Following receipt of a comment letter from, and subsequent communications with, the SEC’s Division of Corporation Finance, “we will discontinue the use of the adjusted revenue measure based on the SEC’s evolving position with respect to non-GAAP performance measures,” the company said.

 “Going forward, our statements of operations will continue to disclose total net revenue, transaction-based costs, and Bitcoin costs, determined in accordance with GAAP, which are the key components of Adjusted Revenue,” Square said.
 “This reporting change will not affect our GAAP or other non-GAAP results.”